nielsbasjes/avro-schema-example/README.md

 1. This project is intended to show **A POSSIBLE WAY** of structuring a project that uses records serialized with Apache Avro in an effective way.
 There are many alternative ways of doing this.
 2. I created this mostly from scratch to provide an "as clean as possible" showcase of how to make this work.
 This project was created specifically as this example. **This code has NOT been used in production.**

+# If you build it: it will fail
+Yes, this code is in the (deliberate!) state of failing when you build it.
+I did this to show that in the Measurement.avdl adding a new field (Session) without a default value will fail the schema evolution check that is done during the build.

 # Usecases
 In general this can help in having schemas in a schemaless environment.